kmahon37/plex-dvr-waker/README.md

 4. If you are upgrading to a newer major version (ie: 1.x.x -> 2.x.x), then you may need to open an "Administrator" Command Prompt and rerun the `add-task` commands that you are using.
 Doing this will update the existing tasks in Windows Task Scheduler with any potential breaking changes for the new Plex DVR Waker version.

 ## Quick Start
-If you want a quick way to get started, simply run the following `sync` or `monitor` commands from an "Administrator" Command Prompt.
-The `sync` command will create a Windows Task Scheduler task that will synchronize with the Plex library database every 15 minutes.
+If you want a quick way to get started, simply run the following `sync` and/or `monitor` commands from an "Administrator" Command Prompt.
+The `sync` command will create a Windows Task Scheduler task that will synchronize with the Plex library database every 15 minutes by default.
 The `monitor` command will watch the Plex library database for changes.
 Both will create/update a different Windows Task Scheduler task to wakeup the computer before your next scheduled recording or Plex maintenance time.
 [See below for more information](#cmdline-add-task) and pros/cons of each command.
 ```
 PlexDvrWaker.exe add-task --sync
 ```
-or
+and/or
 ```
 PlexDvrWaker.exe add-task --monitor
 ```